semgrep/semgrep-docs/docs/release-notes/september-2023.md

 - **GitLab:** Semgrep Assistant now supports GitLab cloud hosted and self-managed repositories.
 - **Findings page**: Semgrep Assistant verdicts now appear in the Findings page if Assistant recommends that the finding should be **Ignored**. <!-- #10438 -->
 ![Sample finding entry with Semgrep Assistant verdict](/img/sept-2023-assistant-findings.png)
-- [TODO]It would be helpful to the user to have a link to the PR comment with the autofix since the PR comment allows for directly committing the autofix. (https://github.com/returntocorp/semgrep-app/pull/10516)
+- **Finding Details page:** For findings with autofixes, the finding's detail page includes a link to the PR comment with the autofix since the PR comment allows for directly committing the autofix. <!-- #10516 -->

 ### Fixed